varundeboss/apartchat/README.md

 ## Disclaimer

-The NLP based search engine is only a prototype for POC that searches for online based posts (user / apartments) could be done using machine learning models and NLP when trained on proper corpus of data set
+The NLP based search engine is only a prototype for POC that searches for online based posts (user / apartments) could be done using machine learning models and NLP when trained on proper corpus of data sets

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.